rwxrob/skilstak/docs/nice.md

   Text: ->
     Not sure if you remember me.
 I was at SkilStaks when it was in Cornelius around when I was in middle school or something and just wanted to thank you for all your teaching as now I'm a Freshman at UNC Charlotte and I was able to use what I learned all the way back then with Python to actually be able to test out of one of my classes.

+- Name: Mehmet
+  Text: ->
+    Hey Rob, I wanted to thank you personally for all the content you've been putting out for a number of years, it actually helped me get a linux focused aws platform engineer role in London a couple of years back!

 ```